-"Warp fields stabilized."
+- "Warp fields stabilized."

 - Their pilots, as members of the Judicator Caste, outrank you (the Executor).
-One of their Stop Poking Me quotes lampshades this, as they accuse you of procrastinating and threaten to take control if you don't get moving.
+One of their Stop Poking Me! quotes lampshades this, as they accuse you of procrastinating and threaten to take control if you don't get moving.

 - Invisibility Cloak: Cloaks nearby units without using any energy, though this doesn't affect other Arbiters.